 At that time, I did not have an advanced sense of the meaning of Zero Waste.
 As is true today, the reigning assumption was called recycling.
 I could tell that the many forms of reuse we were employing were a richer collection of reuse strategies than going thru garbage to pick out glass, steel etc. Still I thought that “Recycling”, with its invocation of cycles, would be a good umbrella term, but that it should be modified to include remanufacturing, purification, separation, renovating, rebuilding, reclamation etc. It was years before it became clear that this would not work because the recycling enthusiasts would not accept that.
 With time, it became clear that recyclers did not understand, and did not trust, the reuse of chemicals or engines or buildings, but were wedded to consumer garbage and the retrieval of low level broken materials.
 Workers throughout industry work to recover functional values of all manner of high value products, including jewelry, ships, vehicles, motors, tools, buildings, chemical equipment, laboratory machinery, computer equipment and more.
 Clearly the recycling notion was missing huge swathes of important reuse options.
 This is still the case today.
 Ultimately it became clear that a new term would be needed and so I settled on using Zero Waste to include all of the methods for reusing all of society’s products.

 Take note however, that this was still a deficient understanding of reuse.
-I still had not realized that recycling was a post-discardpre-discard methods.
-I still had not formulated the notion of functional reuse as opposed to materials reuse. method while the best methods were
+I still had not fully realized how important it was that recycling was a post-discard method.
+I still had not formulated the notion of functional reuse as opposed to materials reuse.

 I started a non-profit to do research into recycling but the theory was skeletal and I did not fully understand what kind of research was really needed, as I do today.
 Today it is clear that the critical step is discard and that all research needs to find designs that eliminate that break in the link of reuse.
-Today we desperately need to found a laboratory for doing that research.
+Today we desperately need to found a laboratory for doing that research into chemicals and a Zero Waste Center in every town for processing all unwanted goods into their natural uses.

 The nineteen eighties saw the closing of ZWS and my moving into less of a hands-on reclamation of chemicals.
 I would contact chemical users with problems by phone or visits and then craft a solution to their problems.
 During the next 20 years that I worked this way, the tension for functional redesign was always a nagging motif.
 One example that I worked on involved the reuse of a stream of benzene byproduct.

 I arranged for a company to take two or three truckloads of the benzene from another every month.
 Benzene is a sweet smelling, organic liquid, widely used as a gasoline component because it raises the octane value.
 It has the unfortunate side effect of causing liver cancer so its use in gasoline is much restricted nowadays.
 The benzene was contaminated with about one percent of acrylonitrile, a chemical used in plastics.
 For a few years, I was able to sell the mixture to a company that actually added its own acrylonitrile and so didn’t care about the additive.
 But when they closed their line using the benzene, I was stymied.
 I found a number of other users of benzene but none of them could tolerate the contaminant.
-So I went back to the generator of this excess benzene and explored the possbility of removing the contaminant.
-It turned out that this would have been possible with some redesign of the process but because of the backward regulations in this country, the interplay of the EPA and the state EPA, regulations forbade it.
-They would not do this because according to the regulations, the mixture had passed the point of discard and could no longer be purified by anyone without an expensive permit for processing hazardous waste..
+So I went back to the generator of this excess benzene and explored the possibility of removing the contaminant.
+It turned out that this would have been possible with some redesign of the process but because of the backward regulations in this country, which act to strangle reuse, the interplay of the EPA and the state EPA, regulations forbade it.
+They would not do this because according to the regulations, the mixture had somehow passed the point of identified discard and could no longer be purified by anyone without an expensive permit for processing hazardous waste..
 The company decided it was cheap and easy to simply burn the benzene in a boiler.
-Post-discard recycling might be okay, but redesigning the process to reuse the basic function of the solvent cyclically was prohibited.
-A smaller company might have simply decreed that they were creating a new process but this large company had the kind of deep pockets that the EPA loves.
-They were not about to be tied up in court with an expensive lawsuit, have all kinds of environmental groups calling them nasty polluters and probably even lose despite being in the right.
+Post-discard reuse might be okay, but redesigning the process to reuse the basic function of the solvent cyclically was prohibited.
+A smaller company might have simply decreed that they were creating a new process for purification within their existing process but this large company had the kind of deep pockets that the EPA loves.
+The company was not about to be tied up in court with an expensive lawsuit, have all kinds of environmental groups calling them nasty polluters and probably even lose despite being in the right.
 And the coda is that the type of small company that could be flexible has been put out of business over the last thirty years by precisely this kind of onerous and absurd regulation.

 Many examples like this eventually forced me to understand the difference that discard causes.
 And from there, it was but a short step to understand that the garbage industry exerted a stranglehold over the regulations and the environmental groups, with non-existent technical smarts, just went along to be on the anti-pollution bandwagon, even if they were in fact supporting greater pollution.
 It scared the public and brought in dues paying members.